Lucian Wintrich: White House correspondent

-Controversies

 On February 15, 2017, Wintrich was scheduled to speak to the College Republicans at New York University (NYU), but the talk was postponed over security concerns.
 On March 23, 2017, he addressed the NYU College Republicans.

 On March 10, 2017, Wintrich was confronted by a fellow White House correspondent, Jon Decker of Fox News in the White House Briefing Room, who loudly accused Wintrich of being a white supremacist.
-Wintrich fired back at Decker, calling him a "nazi homophobe".
 After the briefing, April Ryan of American Urban Radio Networks approached Wintrich with a live camera and questioned him whether or not he was a racist.
 Ben Jacobs of The Guardian described Wintrich engaging with Ryan as him "holding his own briefing because nothing matters."
+At a subsequent panel discussion at Columbia University, Wintrich called Decker a "Nazi homophobe".

 In May 2017, Wintrich encountered Malia Obama at the now defunct Parlor club in Soho, New York.
 Malia Obama ran up to confront Wintrich at the private social club; Wintrich told Jennifer Mass of Hollywood Life, "I started laughing.
 I turned around and it was Malia Obama staring me down so I tried to snap a picture while she was staring me down and she came up to me and started yelling."

 On November 28, 2017, Wintrich was arrested after an altercation in which he, as an invited guest speaker, was lecturing at the podium, when a woman came up heckling and ultimately snatched the written copy of his speech directly from the lectern during a talk at the University of Connecticut entitled "It's OK to Be White".
 He was initially charged with breach of peace.
 In December 2017, the charges against Wintrich were dropped and the woman who took the papers, Quinebaug Valley Community College advisor Catherine Gregory, was charged with attempted sixth-degree larceny and disorderly conduct.
 Gregory was freed after posting $1,000 bail on charges of attempted larceny and disorderly conduct.
 She stated through her attorney that she took Wintrich's speech as a form of protest.
 The charges against her were later dropped after she agreed to a one-year campus ban and a $500 donation to the university.

 In January 2018, it was revealed that Wintrich was close associates with Chelsea Manning.
 Outings for the two included an "Escape Room" in Washington, DC and cocktail parties at Wintrich's Washington, DC, apartment where journalists and public figures would play Cards Against Humanity.
-As Manning was aligned with far-left groups such as Antifa at the time, the relationship generated brief controversy.
+Manning’s socializing with right-wing figures drew criticism from some on the left.